astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 magnitude is $dx^2+dy^2+dz^2$, perhaps it would make sense to have a four-dimensional vector $dx_4 = (cdt,dx,dy,dz)$, except that if we were to square each term and add them up, we would get
 $+c^2dt^2$, not minus.

 We need a way to remember to include that minus sign.

-There are two ways of keeping track of the minus sign.
+There are two ways of keeping track of it.
 One is simpler for the beginner, and the other makes the more complicated material later easier to manage.
+First, we look at using the imaginary number $i^2=-1$ to keep track of the minus sign, and then we will look at the Einstein notation method.

+### Using Imaginary Numbers

 The simpler way is to introduce complex numbers as a bookkeeping trick.
-If $i^2 = -1$, then we can write the time component of the vector as $icdt$, and its square will be
+If $i^2 = -1$, then we can write the time component of the vector as $icdt$, and its square will be $-c^2dt^2$.
-$-c^2dt^2$.
 This method ensures that the minus sign always goes in the right place.
-There is nothing physical or mysterious about the
-$i$; it is no more and no less than a handy way to keep track of where to put the minus sign.
+There is nothing physical or mysterious about the $i$; it is no more and no less than a handy way to keep track of where to put the minus sign.
 It always shows up in the time component of the four-vector, and it never shows up in the space components.

 ```{warning}
 If you ever see a time component without an $i$, or find an $i$ in